tshepang/blog-movies/content/movies/satires and dark comedies tend to be good movies.rst

-It's probably hard to make dark comedies and satires, discouraging most artists to make them.
-Many satires tend to be dark comedies, that's why I chose to make this one post.
+*Many satires tend to be (dark) comedies, and that's why I made one list instead of two.*

-Anyways here's a list of works of excellent works that fit the bill:
+A list of very-good__ movies (or better) that fit the description:

 - Bamboozled
 - `Being John Malkovich`__